FAQ for Bigs

 - We do everything we can to make matches where the Big and Little have similar interests.
 But the most important thing you can do is involve your Little in making the plan for the activities.
 It empowers them and it helps ensure they will be engaged.
 So do things you love that your Little also wants to do.
 Try new things together or introduce your Little to new things.

 - In Community-Based matches, you schedule activities when it works for you and your Little and their parent/guardian.
-You don’t have to spend a lot of money — it’s about the time.
+You don’t have to spend a lot of money — it’s more about the time you’re spending with your little than what you choose to do together.
 Common activities include going to get ice cream or going to a movie, playing catch or a video game, walking the dog at a park, attending a sporting event or concert, or visiting the library or a local rec center.

 - Site-Based and mentor2.0 matches participate in activities set by, and at a time/place pre-determined, by BBBSU staff.